 Finding the Right Editor

 Now that you’ve an idea the sorts of editing you’ll need, you have to actually choose your team and get your project scheduled.
 The first step is to compile a list of potential editors.
 You can find editors on authors’ forums, Google, and then the Association of Independent Publishing Professionals and the Editorial Freelancers Association also have directories.
-Another place to look is in the Acknowledgements section of indie books—most indies credit their production team and that can be a great place to find recommendations for formatters, cover artists, and editors.
+Another place to look is in the Acknowledgments section of indie books—most indies credit their production team and that can be a great place to find recommendations for formatters, cover artists, and editors.

 Check availability.
 My experience in talking with other editors and authors is that the good editors tend to book up in advance.
 Sometimes way in advance—up to six months even.
 Don’t wait until you type “The End” to start looking for an editor.
 The best time to begin your search is while you’re still working on your first draft and then schedule your second spot while you’re finishing up your first book (assuming you liked the experience and would like to use that editor again).
 The reason I say check availability first is because getting a sample and quotes, along with all the following advice, is useless if you need your book edited next month and the editor you’re contacting is booked six months out.
 So check with them and if they have an opening that meshes with your publishing schedule, then you can start looking at the next step.